esnya/UdonRabbit.Analyzer/README.md

 # UdonRabbit.Analyzer

 .NET Roslyn Analyzer for VRChat Udon and UdonSharp.
 This analyzer accelerates your Udon development with UdonSharp.
+Check out the [list of analyzers](docs/analyzers/README.md) defined in this project.

+## Getting Started

+### Microsoft Visual Studio

+1. Download VSIX from [GitHub Releases](https://github.com/mika-f/UdonRabbit.Analyzer/releases/latest) and Install to your Visual Studio and restart it
+2. Open your VRChat Udon/UdonSharp project in Visual Studio
+3. Happy Coding!

 ## Requirements